William-Owen/useful-documents/The Case against CSS Frameworks.md

 - You want clean and elegant markup and a good separation of concerns.
 - Your implementation use case is not specifically catered for by the framework.
 - You want to implement your own design without bloating the codebase.

+---

+This article was written by William Owen and is distributed under the  Apache License: Version 2.0, January 2004 - http://www.apache.org/licenses/